Let an Alameda County DUI Lawyer Protect Your Rights

 Not all DUI charges are the same, as the state can pursue harsher penalties even for first-time offenders in some cases.
 Certain factors can increase the severity of penalties, even for first-time offenders.
 These include having a BAC of 0.15 percent or higher, refusing a chemical test, causing an accident, driving with a child in the car, or speeding while intoxicated.
 These aggravating factors can lead to stiffer penalties and make it more difficult to negotiate a lesser charge.

-What is a “Wet Reckless” Charge in California?
+What Is a “Wet Reckless” Charge in California?

 One unique feature of California DUI law is the option of a “wet reckless” conviction under Vehicle Code § 23103.5.
 A wet reckless is not a separate charge but a reduced plea deal offered in some DUI cases.
 It allows the defendant to plead guilty to reckless driving involving alcohol rather than more serious charges or penalties.